 Videogame epic Elden Ring blew my mind and crushed my social life when it arrived in 2022.
 As a forever-DM, it was a pleasure to hand the script, screen and dice over to FromSoftware and enjoy a wild ride through Hidetaka Miyazaki and George RR Martin’s imagination.

 But while the Dark Souls RPG uses Dungeons and Dragons 5e as its base, is DnD the best roleplaying system to represent Elden Ring on the tabletop?
 Yes, there are swords, and sorcery, and giants, and dungeons, and skellingtons, and dragons.
-But does contemporary DnD have the energy, the freedom, the gonzo disregard for continuity, pacing and work-life balance to match Elden Ring?
-Modern DnD is all about narrative, and balanced encounters, and NPCs with sane and comprehensible motivations.

 Fie!
 Fie, I say!
-If Elden Ring is DnD, it’s the old school variety, where a DnD Wizard class had 1 hp, the ceiling could eat you, and there was a gentle jellyfish monster called a Flumph.
+If Elden Ring is DnD, it’s the old school variety, when a DnD Wizard class had 1 hp, the ceiling could eat you, and there was a gentle jellyfish monster called a Flumph.

 Mörk Borg oozes psychedelic death metal style